aj-sykes92/legumes-translated-soil-c/README.md

 plots, but suggests the loss of soil C, where present, is primarily due to differences in organic matter inputs to the soil from the different rotations.

+To aid further interpretation/analysis of the model results, an intermediate data directory has been added (`intermediate-data/`) which contains human readable combined raw and model input data files.

 ## Contact